dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 2. Updating existing objects.

-The save operation checks if the object has denaObjectId assigned by the server.
+The save operation checks if the object has object_id assigned by the server.
 In that case, the object is updated, otherwise it is created in the Dena Platform data store.

-The denaObjectId property is automatically assigned to all objects in the database when they are initially saved.
+The object_id property is automatically assigned to all objects in the database when they are initially saved.

 **Class Hierarchy**